Outputs

 Weather, Whether Radar: Plume of the Volants (Redell Olsen)

-Redell Olsen joined the BioDAR Project through a DARE Art Prize Fellowship and has been working with us for a couple of years.
-Dell actually managed to get the second output out of the BioDAR collaboration: this fantastic virtual exhibition of spoken word, music, visual art, and poetry that were inspired by insects and radar.
+Redell Olsen joined the BioDAR Project through a DARE Art Prize Fellowship and has been working with the group for a couple of years.
+Dell produced the second output out of the BioDAR collaboration: this fantastic virtual exhibition of spoken word, music, visual art, and poetry that were inspired by insects and radar.
 More details can be found at https://weatherwhetherradar.art/

 Aeroecology: Exploring Biodiversity with Radar (Online Course)

-Radar ecology is a field that I have been working in for several years but is still a relatively niche area (albeit with considerable potential!).
-As part of a Natural Environment Research Council project, I received funding to create an online course to promote the field.
+Radar ecology is a field that we have been working in for several years but is still a relatively niche area (albeit with considerable potential!).
+As part of a Natural Environment Research Council project, we received funding to create an online course to promote the field.
 That course launched through Coursera in November 2022.
 You can sign up here: https://www.coursera.org/learn/aeroecology-exploring-biodiversity-with-radar